Eureka College: Ronald Reagan

 Reagan's relationship with his alma mater began in 1928 when he entered as a freshman from Dixon, Illinois, at age 17.
 Following his graduation on June 10, 1932, with a joint major in economics and sociology, Reagan returned for visits on twelve recorded occasions.
-He served on the board of trustees for three terms, stayed connected to his fraternity Tau Kappa Epsilon, communicated with his football coach and mentor Ralph "Mac" McKinzie, and helped support fund-raising drives including with his own financial commitments to the college.
-Reagan gave commencement addresses at Eureka College in 1952, 1957, 1982, and 1992.
+He served on the board of trustees for three terms, stayed connected to his fraternity Tau Kappa Epsilon, communicated with his football coach and mentor Ralph "Mac" McKinzie, and helped support fund-raising drives including with his own contributions to the college.
+Reagan gave commencement addresses at Eureka College in 1952, 1957, 1982 and 1992.

 He dedicated the Melick Library building in 1967 and the Reagan Physical Education Center in 1970.
 When he died in 2004, Eureka College was one of three officially designated recipients of memorial gifts by his family.
-In 1982, President Reagan told the Eureka College audience, "Everything that has been good in my life began here."
+In 1982, Reagan told the Eureka College audience, "Everything that has been good in my life began here."

 Eureka College established the Ronald W. Reagan Leadership Program in 1982 to provide scholarships and four-year full-tuition scholarships to designated Reagan Fellows.